propcom/sesame/README.md

 This puts a lot more onus on you to write a sensible User model.

-Sesame doesn't make any assumptions about your user model ecause it doesn't know what model you are using.
+Sesame doesn't make any assumptions about your user model because it doesn't know what model you are using.
 Instead, you configure a login driver, and it is the login driver (and any module- or app-specific controllers) that interface with the user model directly.